varnish/varnish-wiki/source/content/tutorials/magento2/magento2_varnish_basics.rst

-What this protocol allows for any given website is to sent multiple requests in serial mode over a single connection so that when a single client wants to fetch several resources in paralell, it can just open several connections to fetch from a single webserver.
+What this protocol allows for any given website is to sent multiple requests in serial mode over a single connection so that when a single client wants to fetch several resources in  parallel, it can just open several connections to fetch from a single webserver.

-Now imagine multiple customers trying to order several products in paralell from a single magento webserver.
+Now imagine multiple customers trying to order several products in  parallel from a single magento webserver.
 The overhead this may cause is quite vast.
 Which is why varnish is here to save the day!

 To learn more about the basics of HTTP visit `HTTP Basics`_ at the `Varnish Software website`.

 You also need to be clear about what you want varnish to do for your website.
-To read more analyzing and understadning your website, as yourself the following questions:
+To read more analyzing and understanding your website, as yourself the following questions:

 - What makes the pages on your magento website different from each other?
 - Do differences apply to entire pages or just part of them?